lrug/lrug.org/source/lrug_root/book-reviews/beginning-google-maps-with-rails-and-ajax-number-1/index.html.md

 ---
+created_at: 2007-05-25 09:52:29 Z
+published_at: 2007-05-25 05:15:26 Z
+status: Published
+slug: beginning-google-maps-with-rails-and-ajax-1
 parts:
 - extended
-updated_at: 2013-02-12 23:09:15 Z
-creatd_by:
+class_name: ""
+created_by:
+  email: murray.steele@gmail.com
   login: hlame
-  email: murray.steele@gmail.com
   name: Murray Steele
-slug: beginning-google-maps-with-rails-and-ajax-1
-created_at: 2007-05-25 09:52:29 Z
 breadcrumb: "Beginning Google Maps with Rails and AJAX #1"
-published_at: 2007-05-25 05:15:26 Z
-status: Published
-class_name: ""
+updated_at: 2013-02-12 23:09:15 Z
 ---

 Graham Seaman reviews his copy of ['Beginning Google Maps Applications with Rails and Ajax - from novice to